Location and accessible entrance

 Car parking station

-Secure Parking is only a ten minute walk away, located within the Hilton Sydney Hotel, Pitt Street.
+Secure Parking at the Hilton Hotel Car Park is a ten minute walk away, located within the Hilton Sydney Hotel, Pitt Street.

-Convenient to Westfield, Myer, QVB, David Jones and Hyde Park.
-Make your visit to the Museum a visit to the city, too.
+Convenient to Westfield, Myer, QVB, David Jones and Hyde Park, park here to make your visit to the Australian Museum a visit to the city too!

-Visit the Secure Parking website for other special rates, opening times and maps.
+Check the Secure Parking website for rates, opening times and maps.

 Metered parking is available in the surrounding streets of the Museum.